-- (1) An environmental authorisation may be surrendered with the approval of the Authority. - (2) The Authority may, on application for approval of the surrender of an environmental authorisation- - (a) approve the surrender of the authorisation; or - (b) if satisfied that it is necessary for the protection or restoration of the environment- - (i) impose further conditions of the authorisation; and - (ii) approve the surrender of the authorisation on the holder of the authorisation satisfying the Authority that the conditions have been fulfilled or that satisfactory arrangements have been made for their fulfilment.
+- An environmental authorisation may be surrendered with the approval of the Authority. - The Authority may, on application for approval of the surrender of an environmental (2) authorisation - approve the surrender of the authorisation; or (a) - if satisfied that it is necessary for the protection or restoration of the environment - impose further conditions of the authorisation; and (i) - approve the surrender of the authorisation on the holder of the authorisation satisfying the Authority that the conditions have been fulfilled or that satisfactory arrangements have been made for their fulfilment.